cofob/autogenlib/README.md

 1. You initialize AutoGenLib with a description of what you need
 2. When you import a module or function under the `autogenlib` namespace, the library:
    - Checks if the module/function already exists
+   - If not, it analyzes the code that's performing the import to understand the context
-   - If not, it sends a request to OpenAI's API with your description
+   - It sends a request to OpenAI's API with your description and the context
    - The API generates the appropriate code
    - The code is validated, cached, and executed
    - The requested module/function becomes available for use